 Best of all, it is a quick and simple no-cook recipe!
 Instead of cooking, it involves a 24-hour ferment to blend the flavors.
 It’s really easy and reliable.
 Perfect for anyone new to fermenting.

-For anyone who is looking for a more traditional cranberry sauce, check out my sweet fermented cranberry sauce.
+If you would like a traditional cranberry sauce, check out my sweet fermented cranberry sauce.

 While cranberries are traditionally thought of as a condiment served at winter holiday meals, this cranberry relish is perfect for all sorts of dishes.

-- A sweet and savoury sandwich spread, particularly delicious with cheddar cheese.
+- A sweet and savory sandwich spread, particularly delicious with cheddar cheese.